allegory-software/allegory-sdk/WHY-WEB-SUCKS.md

 Suddenly you're no longer in a garbage-collected language, now you're in a language with manual memory management, in which you have to call a free function to free your component.
-Either that, or invent a policy that does that automatically, like for instnace when the component is detached from the DOM, which is what every web components framework does.
-In fact this is the only reason for the need to have attach/detach hooks at all in a framework.
+Either that, or invent a policy that does that automatically, like for instance when the component is detached from the DOM, which is what every web components framework does.
+In fact, this is the only reason for the need to have attach/detach hooks at all in a framework.

-Needless to say, this could've been solved simply and elegantly if JavaScript had proper iterable weak tables (like Lua has since 2006) so we culd implement weak event listener entries.
+Needless to say, this could've been solved simply and elegantly if JavaScript had proper iterable weak tables (like Lua has since 2006) so we could implement weak event listener entries.
 Most probably they'll figure out a way to do this securely in the future.
 In the meantime, just make sure that you add/remove your external event listeners in the `bind` callback.
 That's why in our